Our intention is:

 Dear Students and Families of Mountain View and the Community that supports us,

 This past year learning initiatives have included : greater use of I-pad apps, grade 5 able to bring their own devices and assistive technology to address specific students needs, on going literacy strategies to increase language aquistion and reading comprehension, and further development of social responsiblity, self-regulation and cooperative learning skills and strategies.
-Activities such as field trips, Hip Hop, Mad Science, Lego Animation, Martial Arts, curling and golf instruction, coding training, aboriginal studies, partnerships between classrooms and use of inquiry processes to increase inquiry and critical thinking skills also are embedded into our practice.
+Activities such as field trips, Hip Hop, Mad Science, Lego Animation, Martial Arts, golf instruction, coding training, aboriginal studies, partnerships between classrooms and use of inquiry processes to increase inquiry, creative and critical thinking skills also are embedded into our practice.
 We continue to pursue active healthy living, math and science revised curriculum initiatives in a variety of creative ways, all the while continuing to provide a varied, rich educational environment full of interesting and exciting possibilities.

 Parents please consider volunteering for various events and participatiing in our Parent organization called PAC which meets on one Wednesday evening each month.
 Our ethusiastic PAC and the larger parent community are active in supporting learning activities, special events and providing essential resources that we may be unable to access any other way.
 From welcoming barbeques to hot lunch and book fairs , movie nights, candygrams, Pub night and Santa's breakfast, your PAC respresentatives are working hard to support each and every child to have a brighter future.
 We value your opinions and input as partners in your children's education and we look forward to making a difference in every child's educational experience here at Mountain View.